Auction Auto Transport

 This information is not necessary for all automobile auctions.
 Some smaller auctions may ask you to fill out a release form, which you should mail to your auto-shipping company.
 If this form is required, your auto auction company will give it to you.

 Many of the vehicles at the auction are non-running and non-drivable.
 They’re regarded as inoperable.
 That’s one of the reasons you may get such good prices.
 However, it is vital that your vehicle shipper be aware of the situation.
+This makes non-operable vehicle shipping an essential service for transporting these bargains.

 This procedure can be challenging at times, but not for the top US companies we work with.